flyingstick22/electricity-saver-II/README.md

 Test that your script is working by typing command line: ```` python my_spot_script.py ````

 You should see something like this: ````29-10-2022,08:54,*your_device_id*,True,0.0161,0.2,True```` which is a log file we are going to save for the future use.
-It contains following information: date, UTC time, device ID, Shelly cloud connection is OK (true/false), hour price in kWh with taxes, my limit price in kWh, relay is ON (true/false)?
+It contains following information: date, UTC time, device ID, Shelly is online (true/false), hour price in kWh with taxes, my limit price in kWh, relay is ON (true/false)?

 Great.
 If you see the output above we are almost there :thumbsup:

 ### Script automatization with Crontab

 [Crontab](https://www.adminschoice.com/crontab-quick-reference) is a file that allows script automatization in Linux environment.
 This is a great feature in projects like this because we must run the script at least once per hour and check if current electricity price is lower than our limit price.
 In addition, it also allows to save logs to a text file.
-Look [this](https://www.youtube.com/watch?v=kjrC1N8K8MI) tutorial from Algovibes how to use and automate your script using "Crontab".
+Look [this](https://www.youtube.com/watch?v=kjrC1N8K8MI) tutorial from Algovibes how to automate your script using "Crontab".

 If you want to run the script *on the hour* (15:00, 16:00, 17:00 ... and so on) use following syntax:<br>